 Adam studied her downturned face.
 She was still pretty, even with the shadows and lines around her eyes.
 Her face had changed that disastrous day, as the juice of the forbidden fruit dribbled over her chin and splashed on her arm, the day they’d both listened to the song of the serpent.

 He stayed her hand as she reached for the thorny plant.
 “No, Eve, I don’t think you should touch it.”

-Eve broke off and stumbled backward a step, her dark eyes wide and the skin around them stretched thin.
-She stared at something over his left shoulder, then collapsed, moaning, at his feet, her face hidden behind her hands.
+Eve broke off and stumbled backward, her dark eyes wide and the skin around them stretched thin.
+She stared at something over his left shoulder, then collapsed in a heap at his feet, her face hidden behind her hands.

-Adam whirled, crouching in a fighting stance.
-He thought he’d see one of the big cats, also changed since that day when the sun dimmed.
+Adam whirled, crouched in a fighting stance.
+He thought he’d see one of the big cats, also changed since that day the sun had dimmed.
 The cats no longer spoke to them, nor allowed them to pet their tawny coats, rumbling a deep purr when he and Eve scratched their bellies.
 Companionship disappeared that day, replaced by fear between human and cats.

-Adam relaxed when he saw no cat behind him, but what he did see dropped him to his knees beside his trembling wife.
+Adam relaxed when he saw no cat behind him.

 A shimmering Presence stood there.
-Adam could just barely remember what his Creator looked like when they’d shared life with Him in the Garden, but it hadn’t been like this…the light so brilliant it hurt his head to gaze at it, the scent of some unknown spice filling his nostrils, and the birdsong overhead trilling a soft melody never before heard.
+Adam could just barely remember what his Creator looked like when they’d shared life with Him in the Garden, but it hadn’t been like this.
+The brilliant light hurt his head to gaze at it, the scent of some unknown spice filling his nostrils, and the birdsong overhead trilling a soft melody never before heard.